-During the summer months the "Allgarve" programme of events includes many open air concerts with a wide range of artists, medieval festivals, gastronomy festivals, street theatre spectaculars and of course the gorgeous weather is perfect for beach parties!
+During the summer months the list of Algarve events is endless, with open air concerts, medieval festivals, gastronomy festivals, street theatre spectaculars and of course the gorgeous weather is perfect for beach parties!
 If you would like see how much goes on in summer in the Algarve, have a look at a previous year's Algarve Summer Events programme.

 Algarve sports events attract spectators and competitors from all over the world and include powerboat racing, kitesurfing, surfing, sailing, cycling, tennis and golf and, with the opening of the race track near Portimão, there are various motorsport events on the calendar.
 (For information on motorsports at the Algarve Motor Park / Autódromo Internacional do Algarve, see Portimão Events).